scottwright-dev/odin-project-landing-page/README.md

 # odin-project-landing-page

 **Project Description:** Create a static mock up landing page from a provided design.
+Full responsiveness was not a requirement.
+This project focuses on CSS and HTML styling of a desktop site only.

 **Technologies:** HTML / CSS